Accrington Stanley F.C.: Conference years (2003–2006)

-Return to the Football League (2006)
+Return to the Football League (2006–present)

-EFL League Two (2006–2018)

-The club's first Football League game took place on 5 August 2006 away to now-defunct club Chester City; it resulted in a 2–0 loss.
-The club was involved in a relegation battle throughout its first season in the 4th tier.
-A run of 5 wins in the last 9 games of the season led to a 20th-place finish and was enough to save the club from relegation in its first season back in the Football League.

-Highlights of that first season back included the club's first-ever Football League Cup match against former European Cup Winners Nottingham Forest.
-The game resulted in a 1–0 win, leaving the club a 2nd-round away tie against then Premier League team Watford, eventually losing 6–5 on penalties after a 0–0 draw and extra-time.
-The club also took part in the Football League Trophy for the first time as a league club (after playing in the two previous seasons as one of 12 Conference sides, beating Bradford City away in September 2004) and, after defeating Carlisle United and Blackpool in the early rounds, were knocked out by Doncaster Rovers in the Area Quarter-finals.
+The club's first Football League game was on 5 August 2006, a 2–0 defeat at Chester City.
+Accrington fought a relegation battle throughout its first fourth-tier season.
+Five wins in the last nine games of the season led to a 20th-place finish and was enough to avoid relegation.
+Highlights of that first season back included the club's first-ever Football League Cup match against former European Cup winners Nottingham Forest.
+A 1–0 win led the club to a second-round away tie against then Premier League team Watford, which Stanley lost 6–5 on penalties after a 0–0 draw and extra-time.
+In the Football League Trophy for the first time as a league club, Accrington defeated Carlisle United and Blackpool in the early rounds, but were knocked out by Doncaster Rovers in the Area Quarter-finals.

-The 2007–08 season produced more of the same, with the club involved in another relegation battle with strugglers Chester City, Wrexham and Mansfield Town.
-5 wins in the final 12 games were enough to secure a 17th-place finish and another season in the 4th tier of English Football.
+The 2007–08 season saw the club involved in another relegation battle with strugglers Chester City, Wrexham and Mansfield Town.
+Five wins in the final 12 games were enough to secure a 17th-place finish and another fourth-tier season.
 However, the club failed to win a game in the FA Cup and League Cup, losing to Huddersfield Town and Leicester City respectively.

-Performance during the 2008–09 season improved, with the club achieving a modest 16th-place finish in League Two.
-A run of 6 League wins in the last 12 games was a nice way to finish the season.
-This season saw the emergence of young prospect Bobby Grant, who finally fulfilled the early promise seen in previous seasons.
+Performances during the 2008–09 season improved slightly, with the club achieving a 16th-place finish in League Two, with six League wins in the last 12 games.
+Young prospect Bobby Grant finally fulfilled the early promise seen in previous seasons.
 The club again failed to make it past the early round of any of the domestic cups, losing in the first round to Wolverhampton Wanderers in the League Cup and Tranmere Rovers in both the FA Cup (albeit after a replay) and Football League Trophy.